 Standard または Advancedのライセンスで利用可能。

-ArcGIS Workflow Manager is an enterprise workflow management application that provides an integration framework for ArcGIS multiuser geodatabase environments.
+ArcGIS Workflow Manager (Classic) is an enterprise workflow management application that provides an integration framework for ArcGIS multiuser geodatabase environments.
 It simplifies many aspects of job management and tracking and streamlines the workflow, resulting in significant time savings for any implementation.
-Workflow Manager provides tools for allocating resources and tracking the status and progress of jobs.
+Workflow Manager (Classic) provides tools for allocating resources and tracking the status and progress of jobs.
 A detailed history of job actions is automatically recorded for each job to give managers a complete report on how the job was completed.
 This information can be supplemented with comments and notes to provide even richer job documentation.
-Workflow Manager handles complex geodatabase tasks behind the scenes by assisting the user in the creation and management of versions.
-An integration of the Workflow Manager and ArcGIS geodatabase tools provides a way of tracking feature edits made through Workflow Manager jobs using the geodatabase archiving tools.
+Workflow Manager (Classic) handles complex geodatabase tasks behind the scenes by assisting the user in the creation and management of versions.
+The integration of Workflow Manager (Classic) and ArcGIS geodatabase tools provides a way of tracking feature edits made through Workflow Manager (Classic) jobs using the geodatabase archiving tools.

 Create and assign work